-Definition 7.
+DEFINITION 7.
 A dialetheia is a truthbearer that is both true and false.

-Using this definition of dialetheia, Beziau then proposes that, firstly, "any atomic formula S [in LP] is a dialetheia,"[8, 52] and, secondly, that "every molecular formula is a dialetheia" in LP [8, 54], which would conjointly entail that every formula was a dialetheia, and thus true (as well as false).
+Using this definition of dialetheia, Beziau then proposes that, firstly, "any atomic formula S [in LP] is a dialetheia,"[8, p.
+52] and, secondly, that "every molecular formula is a dialetheia" in LP [8, p.
+54], which would conjointly entail that every formula was a dialetheia, and thus true (as well as false).
 Consequently, from LP trivialism ensues.

 Unfortunately, Beziau is mistaken on both counts.
 Let us begin with the case of atomic formulae.
-Using the Kleene matrices given above, Beziau [8, 52-3] argues as follows:
+Using the Kleene matrices given above, Beziau [8, p.
+52-53] argues as follows:

 In LP, if we restrict the name 'true' to the value 1, no formula is a dialetheia.
 This choice does not make sense for someone who is interesting [sic] in dialetheias.
-On the other hand, if we use the name 'true' for both designated values 1 and $\frac{1}{2}$ , then any atomic formula S is a dialetheia: according to this matrix semantics, given an atomic formula S there is a distribution of truth-values giving to it the value $\frac{1}{2}$ .
-In the unique extension of this distribution into a valuation the value of the negation of this formula $\neg S$ is also $\frac{1}{2}$ .
-Snow is white, 2+22=4, I am lying are therefore all dialetheias.
+On the other hand, if we use the name 'true' for both designated values 1 and $\frac{1}{2}$, then any atomic formula S is a dialetheia: according to this matrix semantics, given an atomic formula S there is a distribution of truth-values giving to it the value

 Beziau here conflates truth-in-an-interpretation and truth simpliciter.
-Beziau is correct that if a formula S is assigned both true and false (or, assigned $\frac{1}{2}$ )

-in matrix terminology) in an interpretation, then the negation of S, $\neg S$ , is also both true and false in that interpretation.
-This doesn't show that every formula is a dialetheia, however.
+Beziau is correct that if a formula S is assigned both true and false (or, assigned $\frac{1}{2}$ in matrix terminology) in an interpretation, then the negation of S, $\neg S$, is also both true and false in that interpretation.
+This does not show that every formula is a dialetheia, however.
 Dialetheia are not truthbearers that are both true and false in an interpretation.
 They are truthbearers that are both true and false simpliciter.

-What does follow from Beziaus contention is that LP doesn't preclude any atomic truthbearer from being a dialetheia.
+What does follow from Beziau's contention is that LP does not preclude any atomic truthbearer from being a dialetheia.
 Yet, there may be nothing philosophically bizarre or worrying about this result.
-If one perceives there to be no logical barrier to a proposition being both true and false, as the dialetheist doesn't, then there's no need to preclude the logical possibility of any particular atomic formulae being both true and false.
-Indeed, this result is no different from classical logic's failing to preclude any particular atomic formula from being true.
+If one perceives there to be no logical barrier to a proposition being both true and false, as the dialetheist does not, then there's no need to preclude the logical possibility of any particular atomic formulae being both true and false.
+Indeed, this result is no different from classical logic's failing to preclude any particular atomic formula from being true.7

-As it stands then, all Beziau's argument establishes is that $\mathbf{LP}$ doesn't preclude any atomic truthbearer from being a dialetheia (both true and false) in an interpretation.
-However, this neither commits $\mathbf{LP}$ 's advocates to the claim that every atomic truthbearer is a dialetheia, as truth-in-an-interpretation doesn't entail truth simpliciter, nor seems obviously problematic.
+As it stands then, all Beziau's argument establishes is that LP does not preclude any atomic truthbearer from being a dialetheia (both true and false) in an interpretation.
+However, this neither commits LP's advocates to the claim that every atomic truthbearer is a dialetheia, as truth-in-an-interpretation does not entail truth simpliciter, nor seems obviously problematic.
 The dialetheist has no more a wish to logically preclude any particular atomic truthbearer from being a dialetheia than the classical logician has to logically preclude an atomic truthbearer from being true.

-On to Beziau's [8, 54] second contention, that every molecular formula in LP is a dialetheia.
+On to Beziau's [8, p.
+54] second contention, that every molecular formula in LP is a dialetheia.
 Here's the proof:

-Consider a molecular formula M. There is at least one distribution of truth-values giving to all its atomic formulas the value $\frac{1}{2}$ .
-The unique extension of this distribution to a valuation obviously gives the value $\frac{1}{2}$ to M and also to $\neg M$ .
+Consider a molecular formula M. There is at least one distribution of truth-values giving to all its atomic formulas the value $\frac{1}{2}$.
+The unique extension of this distribution to a valuation obviously gives the value $\frac{1}{2}$ to M and also to $\neg M$.